Before you start treatment with adalimumab, your doctor may perform tests to make sure you do not have tuberculosis or other infections.

-Using this medication may increase your risk of certain types of cancer, such as breast, colon, prostate, or lung cancer, lymphoma (cancer of the lymph nodes), or melanoma (a tumor that usually affects the skin).
+Treatment with adalimumab may increase your risk of developing certain types of cancer such as lymphoma (cancer of the lymph nodes) or autoimmune disorders (such as a lupus-like syndrome).
 This risk may be greater in children and young adults.
-You may also develop an autoimmune disorder such as a lupus-like syndrome.
-Talk with your doctor about your specific risk.
+Talk with your doctor about your individual risk.

 Do not receive a "live” vaccine while you are being treated with adalimumab.